Episode 1 (Humans series 1)

 "Episode 1" is the first episode of the first series of Humans, a show based on Real Humans and co-produced by Channel 4 and AMC.
-It originally aired in the UK on 14 June 2015 and in the U.S. on 28 June 2015.
+It originally aired in the UK on 14 June 2015 and in the US on 28 June 2015.
 In this episode, Joe buys a "synth" (synthetic human) for his family, to his wife's horror.
 Meanwhile, George cannot bear to abandon his outdated synth Odi.
-The episode was watched live by 5.47 million people in the UK and 1.73 million people in the U.S. It received mostly positive reviews.
+The episode was watched live by 5.47 million people in the UK and 1.73 million people in the US.
+It received mostly positive reviews.

 Plot

 Joe Hawkins decides to buy an android called a synth to help take care of household responsibilities for his family, due to his wife Laura's constant work-related absences.
 He purchases a synth and his young daughter Sophie immediately becomes close friends with it, choosing to call it "Anita".
 Joe's son Toby is attracted to Anita, while Mattie, the eldest daughter, strongly dislikes it, fearing synthetic technology will soon render her education useless.
 Laura returns home and becomes angry at Joe for getting a synth without consulting her; she is afraid of them and becomes paranoid around Anita, especially when she continues to laugh at Joe's microchip joke.

 At night, Laura finds Anita watching Sophie sleeping; she finds this disconcerting and firmly tells Anita that that is her job.
 Anita then goes outside and admires the stars, until Laura tells her to go back inside.
 She becomes suspicious about the android's query about the moon as well as her accidentally scalding her arm.
 Later, Anita watches Sophie sleeping again and is seen carrying the little girl out of the house and kissing her head into the night.
 A flashback shows the synth hiding out in a forest with Leo, Max and several other characters; everyone other than Leo and Max are captured and taken to London.
 One of their contacts in London, a synth, is taken in by Hobb for investigation.

 Leo tracks down one of the synths, a female synth called Niska now forced to work as a prostitute in a brothel.
 Leo advises her that he is planning to rescue her and the other synths that were captured.
 This inspires Niska to plan an escape from the brothel.

 Meanwhile, George's synth Odi malfunctions in a supermarket and injures a woman.
 DS Drummond comes to investigate and orders George to recycle Odi, as he is expirable, and glitchable.
 George is shown in his home talking to Odi, who recalls memories that George has been unable to since his stroke.
 He does not recycle him, even when a new synth called Vera arrives to take care of him.
 George dislikes Vera and resents her controlling nature.